TiBeN/15khz-arcade-pkg/README.md

     Be warned that this step will take hours because it triggers the compilation of the Linux Kernel and the MAME emulator among others.
+    The `-j<number-of-cpu+1>` option can be used to paralelise the build and speed up things a little.

 Once done, all assets are available inside the `build` directory.